albud187/optimized_task_coord/README.md

 >>need images of scenario

 This will execute the optimization algorithms to assign tasks described in the `src/scenarios/31T-6R` to the 6 turtlebots.
 This scenario has 31 tasks and 6 robots.
 The tasks are described in `src/scenarios/31T-6R/tasks.csv`, the suitability between the robots and tasks are described in `src/scenarios/31T-6R/suitabilities.csv`.
 The type of robots and their work capacity are described in `src/scenarios/31T-6R/agents.csv`.
-Instructions on creating your own scenario are described in LINK_HERE.
+Instructions on creating your own scenario are described in [mrta_admin/README.md](https://github.com/albud187/optimized_task_coord/blob/main/src/mrta_admin/README.md).